What the latest interest rates change means for your mortgage, savings and bills

 Firstly, that it’s only the interest on the repayments which should change – your capital repayments will naturally decrease the more you pay off your mortgage.
 Secondly, the base rate isn’t the rate you are necessarily charged by your bank or lender for the mortgage – they’ll base theirs off the BoE rate but it doesn’t have to be the same.

-More than half a million people do, however, have a mortgage which tracks the BoE interest rate and those will see an immediate change.
-Far more have fixed term deals which expire each year and need renegotiating - almost 2m homes are expected to seek renewed deals in 2026.
+More than half a million people do, however, have a mortgage that tracks the BoE interest rate, and those will see an immediate change.
+Far more have fixed-term deals, which expire each year and need renegotiating – almost 2 million homes are expected to seek renewed deals in 2026.

-New mortgage products tend to be based on swap rates - market agreements based on future expectations of interest rates movements - rather than the current Bank Rate, which is why there has been a recent battle between lenders dropping their rates even before the cut today.
+New mortgage products tend to be based on swap rates – market agreements based on future expectations of interest rate movements – rather than the current bank rate, which is why there has been a recent battle between lenders dropping their rates even before the cut today.

 What about savings accounts?

-If you have money in a savings account, it’s the other side of the see-saw to mortgages: rates going down mean you’ll earn less interest.
+If you have money in a savings account, it’s the other side of the see-saw: rates going down mean you’ll earn less interest.

 Get a free fractional share worth up to £100.